Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 * Vanillas post-mission replenishment module potentially shows items of dismissed/dead characters
     * Happens for example when you dismiss soldiers while their loadout is incomplete
     * This is fixed.
+* Removing items from the manufacturing queue now works properly all the time

 ### Gameplay
 * Maxed out soldiers now gain additional SP for their wasted XP (Rebuilds Sheepy's "Spill Exp to Skill").